WCL's 2013 ICC team. From left, Naida Henao, Bethanie Haynes, and Michelle Flash.

 The 2005 competition took place in Collonges-la-Rouge, France, from April 2-9.
 Jennifer Dorn, J.P.
 Henderson, and Kristen McGeeney represented Washington College of Law at the competition.

-The ICC Moot Competition requires teams to submit three short memorials (briefs) based on the three participants in ICC prosecutions—the prosecutor, the defense, and victims’ advocates.
+The Pace/ICLN ICC Moot Court Competition is a moot court competition based on a hypothetical criminal trial argued before the International Criminal Court.
+Unique to this competition is the fact that each team has the opportunity to write a brief and argue their case from three different perspectives: that of the Prosecutor, Defense Counsel and either a Victim or State Representative.
 Each team will then participate in three rounds of oral arguments with the opportunity of arguing from all three perspectives.
 The two highest scored teams will advance to the finals in The Hague to compete against qualifying teams from other areas of the world.

 For more information about the competition, please visit http://www.law.pace.edu/international-criminal-court-icc-moot-competition.